 Passive biometrics have a higher capacity to detect traces of presentation attacks such as skin texture, edges, and depth that differentiate a live person’s face from a spoofed or inanimated face.

 Besides, passive checks effectively point out masks, deepfakes, and software that mimic smiles, blinks, and other facial expressions.
-Due to their spoof robustness, passive biometrics make it hard but not entirely impossible for fraudsters to pass through.
+Due to their spoof robustness, passive biometrics make it challenging but not entirely impossible for fraudsters to pass through.

 Compared to active liveness, passive liveness takes very little of the users’ time, and the entire process is much smoother because the user isn’t required to perform multiple actions in front of a camera.

-Active vs Passive Biometrics
+Active vs. Passive Biometrics

 In a nutshell, both types of liveness checks go a long way in helping organizations detect and stop fraudulent and money laundering activities.
 However, none of these checks boasts ultimate superiority because they both offer protection against fraud depending on the needs of the organization in question.

 So, the choice between active and passive biometrics narrows down to the organization’s risk-based approach.
-You should go for one that meets the user verification needs of your company while still creating a positive user experience and keeping you ahead of the game.
+You should opt for one that meets the user verification needs of your company while still creating a positive user experience and keeping you ahead of the game.